Josiah Willard Gibbs: Chemical and electrochemical thermodynamics

 for the number F of variables that may be independently controlled in an equilibrium mixture of C components existing in P phases.
-Phase rule is very useful in diverse areas, such as metallurgy, mineralogy, and petrology.
+The phase rule is very useful in diverse areas, such as metallurgy, mineralogy, and petrology.
 It can also be applied to various research problems in physical chemistry.

 Statistical mechanics

 Together with James Clerk Maxwell and Ludwig Boltzmann, Gibbs founded "statistical mechanics", a term that he coined to identify the branch of theoretical physics that accounts for the observed thermodynamic properties of systems in terms of the statistics of ensembles of all possible physical states of a system composed of many particles.
 He introduced the concept of "phase of a mechanical system".
 He used the concept to define the microcanonical, canonical, and grand canonical ensembles; all related to the Gibbs measure, thus obtaining a more general formulation of the statistical properties of many-particle systems than Maxwell and Boltzmann had achieved before him.